The Centers for Disease Control and Prevention (CDC) is required ... | Channels for Pearson+

 Random Sampling

-Random sampling is a statistical technique where each member of a population has an equal chance of being selected.
-This method helps ensure that the sample is representative of the population, reducing bias.
-In the context of the ART cycles, random sampling would involve selecting cycles without any predetermined criteria, allowing for a fair assessment of outcomes.
+Random sampling is a technique used to select a subset of individuals from a larger population, ensuring that each individual has an equal chance of being chosen.
+This method is essential for making valid inferences about the population based on the sample.
+In the context of the ART cycles, understanding random sampling is key to evaluating the manager's claim about the feasibility of selecting cycles that do not result in live births.

 Recommended video: